trufflehq/truffle-packages/events-demo-backend/README.md

   }
 }
 ```
 * Once the user has been give the collectible, redeem the collectible and verify that the edge function was called and a poll was created.
-To redeem an owned collectible, you can use the following Graphql query:
+To redeem a user's owned collectible, you can use the following Graphql query:
 ```graphql
 mutation OwnedCollectibleRedeem ($input: OwnedCollectibleRedeemInput) {
     ownedCollectibleRedeem(input: $input) {